rjacquez29/Time-in/README.md

 #### System Architecture:

 Clock-in is a Flask-based web application that leverages Flask-sqlalchemy and werkzeug for password hashing.
-The application uses Postgres as its database management system, which allows for frequent information updates that SQLite3 cannot provide.
+The application uses Postgres as its database management system, which allows for frequent information updates.
 The database comprises registers for users, stores, timesheets, and time-offs.

 #### Application Features: